Hi! My name is Lauren Juliff and I’ve been travelling the world for eight years and counting.

 I had my first six weeks of travel booked solid in an attempt to give myself one less thing to worry about but soon worked out I functioned best without plans and didn’t make that mistake again.

 When leaving England, I told friends and family that I was planning for a one year trip around the world.
 I didn’t know if I would even like travelling long-term, and I was afraid I setting myself up for failure.

 Unsurprisingly, I fell hard for travel as I always expected I would.
-Within a few months, I knew that a year would never be enough.
+Within a few months, I knew that a year wouldn’t be enough.

 The Evolution of my Travel Style

-After five years of travel, I still carry a backpack and I still consider myself a budget traveller, I just value my sleep more than saving a few dollars.
-I now opt to stay in guesthouses, private rooms in hostels or apartments on Airbnb.
+After eight years of travel, I still carry a backpack and I still consider myself a budget-to-mid-range traveller, I just value my sleep more than saving a few dollars.
+I now opt to stay in guesthouses, private rooms in hostels, or apartments on Airbnb.

 The speed in which I travel has slowed down too.
 I used to race through countries, visiting a couple of cities over the space of a few days and then move on.
 I couldn’t keep up this pace forever and travel burnout took hold quickly.
 I now choose to base myself in places for at least a month — both so that I can get to know the place better, and so I have time to cram all my work in.

 I travel with my boyfriend most of the time.
 However, because we both begun our travels alone we recognise the benefits of solo travel.
 Several times a year, we’ll head off to different countries and spend a few weeks meeting new people and getting out of our cosy couple bubble.